dialonce/dialonce.github.io/cordova/howto/index.md

 Also you can disable/enable SDK in run-time with `navigator.dialonce.setEnableCallInterception(boolean)` current state of SDK you can get from `navigator.dialonce.isCallInterceptionEnabled`.
 SDK didn't persist this state between app restart, once app started and SDK initialized it always ready to work: `navigator.dialonce.isCallInterceptionEnabled -> true`.

+### Debugging

+During the development process (especially for hybrid apps) WebView debugging ability is very important.
+But our SDK use WebView by itself, and it's very important for us to not allow debugging WebView debugging by default.
+To control it you can use `navigator.dialonce.setDebug (true | false)`, by default it's false even for debug build

 Reporting Bugs or Feature Requests
 ----------------------------------